FedericaCapparelli/ConstrainedInferenceSparseCoding/README.md

 ## Learning connectivity structures
 When trained with natural images, the model predicts
-- feature vectors that resemble Gabor filters, having spatial properties similar to those of V1 receptive fields
+1) feature vectors that resemble Gabor filters, having spatial properties similar to those of V1 receptive fields;
-- a connectivity structure linking neurons with similar orientation preferences matching the typical patterns found for long-ranging horizontal axons and feedback projections in visual cortex
+2) a connectivity structure linking neurons with similar orientation preferences matching the typical patterns found for long-ranging horizontal axons and feedback projections in visual cortex.
+Such quantities are sufficient to specify completely the connectivity of the network.

+To run the algorithm to learn the receptive fields (_dictionary_) and the long-range interactions, execute the function ```Job01_LearnDictionary``` and ```Job02_LearnLongRange```

 ## Running context-modulation experiments
 Subjected to contextual stimuli typically used in empirical studies, our model replicates several hallmark effects of contextual processing
-- surround suppression
+1) surround suppression
-- modulations dependent on the orientation of the surround
+2) modulations dependent on the orientation of the surround
-- luminance-dependent effects
+3) luminance-dependent effects